 6. Mirror the behavior.

-Performing the behavior you want your child to perform is key to gaining cooperation.
+Performing the behavior you want your child to perform is key to building great listening skills.
 For example, getting down on the floor, focusing on the mess and the toys that need picking up, can help get your child started.

 7. Inch closer.